-Mr. Brent Doolin Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800 distributed to the students at the end of the school day so as not to cause interruption of instruction.
+Mr. Brent Doolin Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800 school, except when requested by a faculty member.
+Also, we are asking your help in limiting flower or balloon delivery to school.
+These items will be distributed to the students at the end of the school day so as not to cause interruption of instruction.